BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 In this sense, theology had long anticipated the *unmarked space*.

 Within this theological framework, God cannot simply be designated as "the other" (relative to creation).
-Doing so would reduce Him to a distinguishable object among others, subjecting Him to the apparatus of distinction.
+Doing so would reduce "him" to a distinguishable object among others, subjecting "him" to the apparatus of distinction.
 Instead, God is the "not-other"---the **very condition of the possibility of all distinguishing**, which cannot itself be positioned as an "other" without contradicting itself.
 In God, all pairs of opposites used in comparative human thought (bigger/smaller, faster/slower) perfectly coincide.
-Because God exists beyond every relative determination, the greatest and the smallest, the fastest and the slowest, are identical in Him.
+Because God exists beyond every relative determination, the greatest and the smallest, the fastest and the slowest, are identical in "him".
 There are simply no standards left by which "bigger" or "smaller" could even be distinguished.

 As radical and mystical as this sounds, it had to remain compatible with official, dogmatically binding Christian doctrine.